 \section{Abstract}

-Dynamic visual sensors (DVS) are characterized by a large amount of background activity (BA) noise, which it is mixed with the original (cleaned) sensor signal.
-The dynamic nature of the signal and the absence in practical application of the ground truth, it clearly makes difficult to distinguish between noise and the cleaned sensor signals using standard image processing techniques.
-In this letter, a new technique is presented to characterise BA noise derived from the Detrended Fluctuation Analysis (DFA).
-The proposed technique can be used to address an existing DVS issues, which is how to quantitatively characterised noise and signal without ground truth, and how to derive an optimal denoising filter parameters.
-The solution of the latter problem is demonstrated for the popular real moving-car dataset.
+Dynamic Vision Sensors (DVS) exhibit significant background activity (BA) noise that is mixed with the underlying sensor signal.
+Due to the dynamic nature of the data and the absence of ground truth in practical scenarios, separating noise from signal using conventional image-processing methods is challenging.
+This letter presents a novel approach for characterizing BA noise based on Detrended Fluctuation Analysis (DFA).
+The proposed method enables quantitative characterization of noise and signal without ground truth and provides a principled way to derive optimal denoising filter parameters.
+Its effectiveness is demonstrated on widely used dataset in the field.